XTU-HP/muti-task/README.md

 Python = 3.6.12 Pytorch = 1.0.1 sklearn = 0.0 numpy = 1.19.2 tensorflow = 1.13.1

 dataset
-Take HCFSL-NAS method on the IP dataset as an example: You can also download the hyperspectral datasets from the following link.
+Take NAFSL method on the IP dataset as an example: You can also download the hyperspectral datasets from the following link.
 Link: https://pan.baidu.com/s/1atfmqJJh134dxAeAF8KJaQ Extract code: 3vcy An example dataset folder has the following structure:

 datasets
 ├── PU
-│   ├── indian_pines.mat
-│   ├── indian_pines_corrected.mat
+├── KSC
-│   ├── indian_pines_gt.mat
+├── HU
 └── Chikusei_imdb_128.pickle
 └── IP
+└── Salinas
+└── PC

 ## Usage: